AdityaGarg1995/BeginnerPython/Collections and Sequences/Python Built-in Collections.md

 #### `collections.defaultdict(default_factory=None, /[, ...])`

 If `defauly_factory` argument is not `None`, `defaultdict` is used to provide some default values for the key that does not exist and never raises a `KeyError`.
 However, if `defauly_factory` argument is `None`,  it behaves like a standard dictionary and raises a KeyError exception with the key as argument.
 The behavior for missing keys is defined by the method `__missing__(key)`.

+Regular dictionaries can be used to implement same kind of functionality using `dict.get(key, [default])` function.
+If a default value is given, and the input key does not exist, then the default value is retured.

 #### `collections.OrderedDict([items])`